 The following serious adverse events have been reported in women using COCs, which are discussed in section 4.4 Special warning and precautions for use:

-In women with hereditary angioedema exogenous estrogens may induce or exacerbate symptoms of angioedema.
+Exogenous estrogens may induce or exacerbate symptoms of hereditary and aquired angioedema.

 Reporting of suspected adverse reactions